 Nowhere does the language of § 3-501(b)(2) suggest that "reasonable identification" is limited to information [Bank] can authenticate at the time presentment is made.
 Rather, all that is required is that the "person making presentment must...give reasonable identification." § 3-501(b)(2).
 While providing a thumbprint signature does not necessarily confirm identification of the checkholder at presentment-unless of course the drawee bank has a duplicate thumbprint signature on file-it does assist in the identification of the checkholder should the check later prove to be bad.
 It therefore serves as a powerful deterrent to those who might otherwise attempt to pass a bad check.
-That one method provides identification after the check may have been honored, does not prevent the latter from being "reasonable identification" for purposes of § 3-501(b)(2) [Citation].
+That one method provides identification at the time of presentment and the other identification after the check may have been honored, does not prevent the latter from being "reasonable identification" for purposes of § 3-501(b)(2) [Citation].